mathiasvr/betaflight-deciphered/README.md

 - Unit: `us`
 - BF Configurator: *'Stick High' Threshold*

-TODO: The minimum value (in us) for a stick to be recognised as high.
+The minimum value (in us) for a stick to be recognised as high.
+Used for stick commands, etc.

 ### `rssi_channel`
 - Default: `0`